electricimp/GoogleMaps/README.md

 # GoogleMaps

-This library uses the Google Maps API to obtain geolocation and time zone information based on a scan of WiFi networks around the device.
+This library uses the Google Maps API to obtain geolocation and time zone information based on a scan of WiFi networks and cell towers around the device.
 Please see [Google’s API documentation](https://developers.google.com/maps/web-services/) for further information.

 To use the library, you will need a Google API key.
 You can apply for an API key on the [Google Developer Console](https://console.developers.google.com/apis/credentials).

 **To add this library to your project, add** `#require "GoogleMaps.agent.lib.nut:1.1.0"` **to the top of your agent code.**

+Note, this version is backward compatible with the 1.0.x versions.

 ## Class Usage